Blaumeise03/bluemap/README.md

 ```sh
 pip install bluemap[CLI]
 ```

+- Map: The module for rendering the influence map
+- Tables: The module for rendering tables (depends on Pillow)
+- MySQL DB: The module for loading data from a MySQL database (depends on pymysql)

 # Usage (CLI)
 The CLI supports rendering of maps with data from a mysql database.
 The program will create all required tables